Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-YM0ojMjT1mU.md

 # [September 29th, 2020 Livestream](../2020-09-29.md)
 ## Q&A: Will there be a stream or something with Hannah?
 https://www.youtube.com/watch?v=YM0ojMjT1mU
-This question was possibly duplicated with a more recent answer: [June 8th, 2021 Livestream Q&A: Can we have Hannah on stream to explain upcoming changes?](./yt-H0nimrhyQ4A.md) [https://www.youtube.com/watch?v=H0nimrhyQ4A](https://www.youtube.com/watch?v=H0nimrhyQ4A)
+This question was possibly duplicated with a more recent answer: [June 29th, 2021 Livestream Q&A: Can we get Hannah on stream or pre-recorded?](./yt-SwjERGgPOgU.md) [https://www.youtube.com/watch?v=SwjERGgPOgU](https://www.youtube.com/watch?v=SwjERGgPOgU)

 ### Topics